 Every attempt to specify causalities engenders ever greater difficulties.
 What will happen never depends on a single event.
 It is always a concatenation of circumstances, so that uncertainty multiplies in proportion to the rigour of the analysis.
 (Risk: A Sociological Theory, 41)

 As I wrote in another post, causality is all about attribution.
 An observer attributes an effect to a preceding event or cause.
 But attribution of causality isn’t simply retrospective, looking into the past for causes.
 Attribution can be retrospective or anticipatory.
 In the first case, we look at something that has occurred and attribute a preceding cause to it: We say that A has caused B. We say, for instance, that regular exercise and a good diet have caused improved health.
 But in the case of anticipatory causality we look forward and expect A to cause B, and this expectation can be fulfilled or disappointed.
 I might buy a new car because I anticipate that the purchase will make me happier.
 So I can say this anticipation caused me to buy the car.
 This is one possible attribution among many.
+Or I can exercise because I anticipate that exercise will be help me feel better.

 When Massumi describes “a nonlinear time operating recursively between the present and the future,” he seems to be talking about anticipatory causality.
 In his example, the United States military invades Iraq because the government anticipates that Saddam Hussein will at some point use weapons of mass destruction.
 We cannot be proved wrong because we can always say, He could have or would have used WMD.